-NER reference Requirement(s) Relevant section of Ausgrid's submission (4) the information provided to, and the consultation undertaken with, those retail customers ; and (5) the information provided by, and consultation undertaken with, retailers and Market Small Generation Aggregators.
+NER reference Requirement(s) Relevant section of Ausgrid's submission (2) being directly or indirectly incorporated by retailers or Market Small Generation Aggregators in contract terms offered to those customers, having regard to information available to the Distribution Network Service Provider, which may include: (3) the type and nature of those retail customers; (4) the information provided to, and the consultation undertaken with, those retail customers ; and (5) the information provided by, and consultation undertaken with, retailers and Market Small Generation Aggregators.
 6.18.5(j) A tariff must comply with the Rules and all applicable regulatory instruments.
 Noted 11.141 Rules consequential on the making of the National Electricity Amendment (Access, pricing and incentive arrangements for distributed energy resources) Rule 2021 11.141.13 Basic export levels to be specified in tariff structure statements 11.141.13(a)(1) For the purposes of new clause 6.18.1A(a), a tariff structure statement of a Distribution Network Service Provider that will apply during the tariff transition period for the Distribution Network Service Provider must include, in addition to the elements in new clause 6.18.1A(a): (1) for each proposed export tariff, the basic export level or the manner in which the basic export level will be determined; and (2) the eligibility conditions applicable to each proposed export tariff.
 TSS Chapters 3 and 5